By the end of the year:

 Health Education

-At Standard, students identify strategies to promote their own and others’ health, safety and wellbeing in different situations and across different environments.
-Students identify the health and social benefits of physical activity and associate the importance of physical activity as a preventive health strategy.
+Students identify strategies to promote their own and others' health, safety and wellbeing in different situations and across different environments.
+Students identify and apply strategies to communicate effectively and to make informed choices.
+They identify the health and social benefits of physical activity and identify a variety of preventative health strategies.
+Students apply appropriate protective behaviour strategies and protocols in face-to-face and online interactions.

 Physical Education

-Students describe how physical activity can improve elements of health and fitness.
-When participating in a variety of sports or physical activities, they demonstrate ethical behaviour and communicate to assist team cohesion and the achievement of an intended outcome.
+Students perform movement skills and sequences in selected sport or physical activity contexts with improving accuracy and efficiency.
+They implement simple strategic and tactical skills to achieve the intended outcome in various contexts.
+Students describe how physical activity can improve elements of health, fitness and wellbeing.
+When participating in a variety of sports or physical activities, they demonstrate ethical behaviour and fair play and communicate ways to assist team cohesion and the achievement of an intended outcome.

 At standard, students initiate and participate in spoken and written interactions in Chinese with others through collaborative tasks, activities and transactions to exchange information on people, social events and school experiences.
 They use modelled descriptive and expressive language to talk about, give opinions and share thoughts and feelings, such as 我今年上七年级 and 你喜欢学习汉语吗?
 Students engage in written interactions to plan Chinese activities or social events, as well as share and exchange information about life in different cultural contexts, expressing some ideas and opinions.
 Students identify and summarise most key information, and some supporting details, from spoken texts related to their personal and social worlds.
 They locate, classify and organise most key points of information from written texts related to aspects of their personal and social worlds and re-present this information for known audiences.
 Students respond to a range of performance-based imaginative texts, identifying how features of performance are used to convey different emotions and attitudes and apply this knowledge to their own oral performances and texts.
 They create and perform simple, individual and shared imaginative texts with imagined characters and places, to describe experiences and to entertain peers and younger audiences.
 They translate, mostly accurately, short phrases and texts for different audiences, at times varying the language to explain key points for these different audiences.
 Students interact and engage with Chinese speakers to share and compare some aspects of culture that affect communication, and notice how their own culture impacts on language use.
 They also consider how their biography influences their identity and communication.